Is the Chinese Company a primer for a revolution in transport means?

 Strengths of NIU

-Dealer community: NIU has a strong relationship with its franchisees, which not only provides supplies but also focus on promoting the company’s products and training.
+- Dealer community: NIU has a strong relationship with its franchisees, which not only provides supplies but also focuses on promoting the company’s products and training.

-Skilled labour force: NIU can count on highly specialized designers and engineers that help develop cutting-edge technologies that will lead the company to a future of successes.
+- Skilled labour force: NIU can count on highly specialized designers and engineers that help develop cutting-edge technologies that will lead the company to a future of success.

 Weaknesses of NIU